 He leaves behind a strong legacy in the form of his 4 sons; Jermaine Tiwan Jones, Dewight Cleveland Jr., Darius Allen-Cleveland, and Dorian Allen-Cleveland; 7 daughters; Shanthony Lewis; Trashauna D Oates, Trashaunda D Tatum and her husband Emytt Tatum; Jessica Yvette Thomas and her husband Derrick Thomas; Melissa Nicole Morris, Destiny Allen-Cleveland and Diamond Allen-Cleveland; two brothers; Aaron Gilbreath and his wife Ruby Gilbreath; David Gilbreath and his wife Anke Gilbreath; three sisters; Sandra Gilbreath, Lynette Gilbreath, and Ja’Nice Gilbreath; along with a host of grandchildren, nieces, nephews and cousins.

-To send flowers to Dewight's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dewight Cleveland, please visit our floral store.